-For a taste of Spain, you’re going to want to make this Chorizo Stew – full of butterbeans, red pepper, tomatoes and red wine, it is full of rich flavours.
+For a taste of Spain, you’re going to want to make this Chorizo Stew!
+Full of butterbeans, red pepper, tomatoes, red wine and of course, chorizo, this stew recipe is rich and comforting.
 It can be ready in just under an hour or you could pop it in the slow cooker so it’s ready as soon as you get home from work, making it an easy weeknight dinner recipe.
-To accompany this chorizo stew with butterbeans, all you really need is some crusty bread for mopping up the juices, and maybe a green salad if you’re feeling good.
+To accompany this chorizo and butterbean stew, all you really need is some crusty bread for mopping up the juices, and maybe a green salad if you’re feeling good.

 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

-I wanted to make something that utilised some of the incredible ingredients that were available to us, and lucky for me chorizo and red wine are in abundance there (you can see why I like Spain so much can’t you?)
+This chorizo and butterbean stew recipe was created while I was on holiday in the North of Spain in 2017.
+I wanted to make something that utilised some of the incredible ingredients that were available to us, and lucky for me chorizo and red wine are in abundance there (you can see why I like Spain so much can’t you?).
 And with that, this stew was born!

 While this recipe is full of chorizo and red wine (does it really need anything else?!) it also contains lots of veggies and beans, making it not just hearty and filling, but super tasty as well.
 You could use it as a side to something like roast chicken, but with all of the above mentioned good stuff, it stands well on its own.
 You just need some crusty bread to mop up all those tomatoey, winey juices and maybe a green salad for a little extra crunch.
 Dinner sorted.